Apios americana: Distribution and habitat

 The plant's natural range is from southern Canada (including Ontario, Quebec, and New Brunswick) down through Florida and west as far as the border of Colorado.

+It grows in marshes (both tidal and non-tidal), bottomland forests, wet thickets, and streambanks.

 Ecology

 The species is a larval host for the Epargyreus clarus.
+Leafcutting bees from the family Megachilidae are the only pollinator that has been identified, though it has been speculated that the plant is also pollinated by flies.

 Nitrogen fixation

 American groundnut fixes its own nitrogen, which could be a great advantage in comparison to other roots crops, such as potatoes, true yams, and sweet potatoes.
-These do not fix their own nitrogen and require large applications of nitrogen fertilizer.
+These do not fix their own nitrogen and require large applications of nitrogen fertilizer or cover cropping with nitrogen fixing plants.
 American groundnut can be nodulated by bacterial strains that are normally found in symbiosis with soybeans or cowpeas.

 Research has been done on the potential of the soybean strain Bradyrhizobium japonicum to nodulate American groundnut.
 It was found that plants nodulated with B. japonicum yielded ~30% better than unnodulated plants if no nitrogen fertilizer was used.
 It was also determined that nodulated plants partitioned more carbon into non-edible shoots when they were given nitrogen fertilizer, whereas unnodulated plants responded to nitrogen fertilizer with greater tuber yields than nodulated plants.
 This data suggests that nitrogen fertilization may be required to maximize tuber size and yields in A. americana.